 When developing your care plan and package budget with your provider, it can be helpful to ask yourself the following questions:

 - What kind of things might help to improve my day-to-day life?

 - What support do I need to stay safe?

 - What makes my life enjoyable and meaningful?

 - Where and when do I want support?

 - How much could I be asked to contribute to my care costs?

 Service providers can charge an exit amount if you choose to end the agreement.
 If they do want to charge an exit amount, they must discuss this with you and include the agreed amount in your Home Care Agreement.
 They must also display their maximum exit amount on this website.
 You can search for this using the Find a provider tool.

-Your Home Care Agreement will state that your provider will give you monthly statements once services begin.
-Your monthly statements will show:
+Your provider must give you monthly statements once services begin.
+Your monthly statements will show you: